ourPLCC/plcc/docs/Contributing.md

 # 4. Create a remote pointing to the original project (first time only).
 git remote add upstream https://github.com/ourPLCC/PROJECT.git

-# 5. Make sure you are on master.
+# 5. Make sure you are on main.
-git checkout master
+git checkout main

-# 6. Make sure you have the most recent version of master.
+# 6. Make sure you have the most recent version of main.
-git pull upstream master
+git pull upstream main

-# 7. Push the most recent version of master to your fork.
+# 7. Push the most recent version of main to your fork.
-git push origin master
+git push origin main

 # 8. Create a feature branch (name your branch something meaningful).
 git checkout -b sj-fix-typo-in-readme